lrgresearch/bora/index.md

 **Sefer Bora Lişesivdin**, Professor of Physics, PhD, SMIEEE

 ## About
-I'm a physics engineer academic with over eighteen years of experience.
+I'm a physics engineer academic with over twenty years of experience.

 I'm living in Ankara, Turkey.
 I am married and a father of a lovely boy.

 ## Work
 Presently, I am working as a faculty member at [Gazi University](https://www.gazi.edu.tr).
-I am principal investigator of [Low-Dimensional Materials and Systems Research Group](https://lrgresearch.org) where we are working on experimental and computational investigations of low-dimensional or bulk systems with defects and impurities.
+I am the principal investigator of [Low-Dimensional Materials and Systems Research Group](https://lrgresearch.org) where we are working on experimental and computational investigations of low-dimensional or bulk systems with defects and impurities.

 More information from [personal (Avesis) page](https://avesis.gazi.edu.tr/bora) given by my university:
 * [Publications](https://avesis.gazi.edu.tr/bora/publications)